 If a radiograph is required, a panoramic radiograph is preferred to minimize aerosols.
 If a panoramic radiograph is not possible, care and caution should be taken during an intra-oral film exposure.
 If no radiograph is required, or after one is taken, the patient should be brought directly into the assigned operatory.
-Following treatment they are given the mask and gloves they came in with that was stored in a paper bag when they are in treatment room, then escorted out to the reception desk, where they finish any financial business and are led out of the building by the office staff person.
+Following treatment they use hand sanitizer again, then are escorted out to the reception desk, where they finish any financial business and are led out of the building by the office staff person.